ImperialDesSoc/handbook/source/years.rst

   * - **Week**
     - **Activity**
   * - 1
-    - Exams
+    - Exams & Teaching
-  * - 2-4
+  * - 2-7
     - Teaching
-  * - 5
-    - DRAW week
-  * - 6-8
+  * - 8
-    - Teaching
+    - Teaching/Assessments
   * - 9
-    - Exams
+    - Exams/Assessments

-.. todo:: reformat these two tables into something more appropriate

 .. important:: There will be scheduled mandatory activities throughout the first and last weeks of every term. **You are expected to be available to attend School from the first day of term to the last.**